 Requirements gathering is the process of understanding what you are trying to build and why you are building it.
-Requirements gathering is often regarded as a part of the development of software applications or of cyber-physical systems like aircraft, spacecraft, and automobiles (where specifications cover both software and hardware).
-It can, however, be applied to any product or project, from designing a new sailboat, to building a patio deck, to remodeling a bathroom.
+Requirements gathering is often regarded as a part of developing software applications or of cyber-physical systems like aircraft, spacecraft, and automobiles (where specifications cover both software and hardware).
+It can, however, be applied to any product or project, from designing a new sailboat to building a patio deck to remodeling a bathroom.

 The key ingredients of the requirements gathering process are three overlapping subprocesses: requirements elicitation, requirements documentation, and requirements understanding.

 Requirements elicitation is the process of asking for and collecting top-level requirements from all relevant stakeholders.
 Effort should be made to account for the needs of customers, their users, the internal stakeholders within your own company, and your key suppliers.

 Requirements documentation organizes the input from the requirements elicitation process into whatever format is appropriate for your organization.
 This formatting may include:

 - User stories

 - Functional decompositions (especially for complex cyber-physical systems)

 - Feature descriptions

 These will be collected in a top-level requirements specification like a product requirements document (PRD) or a system specification.
 The purpose of this top-level specification is to make those stories and descriptions available to all members of the project team.